 Anyone struggling on any level with food, weight, exercise, or body image deserves—and often needs—support, but knowing how to get started can be tricky.
 Here are the main points to consider when deciding whether you or your loved one need eating disorder treatment.

 When to seek help for an eating disorder

 Identifying the early warning signs of an eating disorder can be challenging, but the odds of recovery increase when the disease is caught early, so knowing some of the signature signs can be life-saving.
-Here are some of the to be aware of:
+Here are some of the hallmark symptoms to be aware of:

 - Skipping meals, only eating small portions, or refusing to eat certain foods

 - Noticeable weight fluctuations, including weight loss or gain